Hi everyone! This is my first attempt at writing, and the idea is based on a dream I had this week. Let me know what you think!

 Still, a few precautions are better than nothing.
 Sometimes, I would daydream about our school getting a new student.
 Usually, this new student is a boy.
 He would be someone who didn’t pay attention to the gossip or the hidden meanings behind fashion.

 Maybe, just maybe, this boy would assume I’m out of diapers, and look at me the way boys look at Amber Postma.

 Anyway, back to the changing.
 I rolled up my shirt and tank top until they came up past my bra.
 The shirt was dark red, and dark colors didn’t mix well with powder.

-If you’re one of my readers from the parallel universe, this might not seem like a big deal in your world.
+If you’re reading this in some parallel universe where all teenagers are toilet trained, this might not seem like a big deal to you.
 In your world, people might see some white powder and assume it’s something else like flour.
 Here, everyone knows .
 They know, because they’ve powdered their own diaper areas all though elementary school and middle school.
-Now they don’t do that anymore since the occasional accident won’t leave a rash.
 Naturally, this makes it funny that I still need it, and extra funny if I get some on my clothes.

 Once everything was out of the way, I wiped myself down, applied some powder, and fastened a new diaper into place.
 The whole process took me less than a minute.

 I hopped off the changing table and pulled on my skirt and my leggings.
 After that, I grabbed the spray bottle of sanitizer along with a few paper towels, and wiped down the table.
 I rarely make a mess when I change.
 Even so, school has ingrained this habit into us from a young age.
 By now, I’ve been changing my own diapers at school for well over ten years.
 Skipping this last step would feel as weird as not wearing a seatbelt in the car.